endel/shieldsio-patreon/README.md

 Custom endpoint to allow displaying Patreon's number of patrons or amount of pledges.
 It uses [shields.io's Endpoint feature](https://shields.io/#/endpoint).

-This endpoint allows you to display your patreon's current number of patrons or amount of donations per month on the platform.

 ## Usage:

 - Endpoint: `https://shieldsio-patreon.herokuapp.com/endel/pledges`